therealsphinx/support.balsamiq.com/content/sales/update.md

 The following products are automatically updated:

 *   myBalsamiq
-*   Mockups for 3 Google Drive
+*   Mockups 3 for Google Drive
+*   Mockups 3 for JIRA Cloud
-*   Mockups for Confluence and Mockups for JIRA when used on [Atlassian Cloud](/sales/atlassiancloud/)
+*   Mockups for Confluence when used on [Atlassian Cloud](/sales/atlassiancloud/)